emmacadavra/ci-portfolio1-spc/README.md

 ### **During Development**

-During development, I manually tested the website in Chrome, predominantly by using Chrome's DevTools to allow me to test the content across different screen sizes.
+During development, I manually tested the website as I went along by using the 'python3 -m http.server' command in GitPod's VSCode workspace.
+I use Google Chrome, so I was predominantly using Chrome's DevTools to allow me to test the content across different screen sizes.

-I also made the server public and shared it with several people, asking them to test it on their devices.
-This was at varying stages of the development, and across different devices so that I could get an idea of whether the site looked good to different people at different sizes.
+At various stages throughout development, I also made the server public and shared it with several people, asking them to confirm that the site was functional on their devices so that I could get an idea of whether the site looked good to different people across different devices.

-The site has also been tested and confirmed as fully responsive with no issues on the following browsers:
+The site's functionality has been tested and confirmed as fully responsive across different breakpoints with no issues on the following browsers:

 * Google Chrome
 * Mozilla Firefox